LucasNasc3000/controle-de-estoque-restaurante/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/sequelize/sequelize-original-wordmark.svg" hight=50px width=50px />

 ## Documentation and usage
+### Environment variables
+- In the root of project create a file named .env
+- Copy and paste these env variables below:
+  DATABASE=your database name
+  DATABASE_HOST=127.0.0.1 or your pc ip DATABASE_PORT=3306
+  DATABASE_USERNAME=your database username
+  DATABASE_PASSWORD=your database password

+  JWT_SECRET=choose a big and complex sequence of characters JWT_EXPIRATION=5d

+  OUTPUTS_PERMISSION=choose a name
+  INPUTS_PERMISSION=choose a name
+  INPUTS_OUTPUTS_PERMISSION=choose a name
+  SALES_PERMISSION=choose a name
+  SO_PERMISSION=choose a name
+  SOI_PERMISSION=choose a name
+  ADMIN_PERMISSION=choose a name

+  FROM_EMAIL=choose a e-mail
+  ADDRESS_ALLOWED=choose a sequence of characters for employees whose authorized to receive e-mails (ex: y/n) SENDGRID_API_KEY=if you do use, write here your sendgrid api key, it's necessary only for sending e-mails

+### Banco de dados
+- Create a MySql schema, sequelize will do all the rest

-### If you want to access the documentation in swagger, if you have Nodejs installed on your machine --><br>
+### If you want to access the documentation in swagger or run the project, if you have all necessary dependencies installed on your machine --><br>
 - `git clone https://github.com/LucasNasc3000/controle-de-estoque-restaurante`<br>
 - In the root of the project --><br>
 - `npm install` or `npm i`<br>
+- `npx sequelize db:migrate`<br>
 - `npm run dev`<br>
 - Access the url `localhost:3000/doc` in your browser